You’ve started your own transportation business — Congratulations!

 You’ve got a truck and a driver; you’ve even secured your first load!
 The truck is loaded and ready to roll.
 But the hard work doesn’t end when the truck leaves the yard, or even when the freight is delivered – in fact, it’s just begun.
 You still need to get paid!
 So how do you tackle trucking invoicing?
 These simple steps make trucking invoices painless.

 1. Keep invoices professional.

 As a business owner, you have several options when it comes to invoicing a customer.
 Choose the most efficient and cost-effective option for your business; that doesn’t necessarily mean the cheapest.
 Spending hours manually creating invoices can take time, and that’s time you could use finding loads and increasing profits.
 Keep invoices clear and professional, and include detailed, accurate information.
 Remember, clients won’t pay an invoice that doesn’t makes sense to them.
-If you’re not quite ready to invest in a trucking management system (TMS), create a template that you can use over and over again.
+If you’re not quite ready to invest in a trucking management system (TMS), create a simple invoice template you can use over and over again.
 Include: